mart1ndressler/OSY/README.md

 # OSY

-This OSY repository only contains preparation for the exam, both the practical and theoretical parts.
+This OSY repository only contains preparation for the exam, both the practical and theoretical parts!